EfficiencyJunky/eec-for-squarespace/javascript/06_purchase/README.md

 1. Create a dataLayer variable in GTM that exposes the pushed Raw Transaction object `{{DL - SS Raw Transaction JSON}}`

-2. Create a Custom Javascript variable in GTM that takes this JSON and converts it into the correct "purchase" object that Enhanced Ecommerce can use `{{JS Utility - createEECPurchaseObj from rawJSON}}`
+2. Create a Custom Javascript variable in GTM that takes this JSON and converts it into the correct "purchase" object that Enhanced Ecommerce can use `{{JS Utility - createEecObjectFromAction}}`

 3. Create 3 dataLayer variables
 	1. {{DL - Order ID}} -- grabs the order ID from `rawJSON.orderNumber`